Tatiana Radziwiłł: Public life and royal duties

 In March 1963, Tatiana Radziwiłł attended the festivities celebrating the 100th Anniversary of the Greek Monarchy.
 She was present at the doxology service, a parade, and a gala performance at the National Theatre of Greece.
 Later that year, she attended a lunch at Mon Repos held in honor of Athenagoras I of Constantinople.
 In August 1963, she accompanied the Crown Prince of Greece while he hosted the 11th World Scout Jamboree.

 In 1964, she served as a bridesmaid in the wedding of her cousins, Constantine II of Greece and Princess Anne-Marie of Denmark.

-In 2021 she attended the wedding of Prince Philippos of Greece and Denmark and Nina Flohr.
+In 2021, she attended the wedding of Prince Philippos of Greece and Denmark and Nina Flohr.

+In 2024, she attended the wedding of Princess Theodora of Greece and Denmark and Matthew Kumar.

 Personal life

-While studying nursing and bacteriology at the University of Paris, Radziwiłł met the cardiologist Jean Henri Fruchard, the son of Colonel Henri Fruchard.
+While studying nursing and bacteriology at the University of Paris, Radziwiłł met the French cardiologist Jean Henri Fruchard, the son of Colonel Henri Fruchard.
 They married on 24 March 1966 in Athens.
-Their wedding was attended by members of the Greek and Danish royal families, including King Constantine II of Greece, Queen Anne-Marie of Greece, Dowager Queen Frederica of Greece, Queen Ingrid of Denmark, Princess Alice of Greece, Princess Irene, and Princess Sophia.
+Their wedding was attended by members of the Greek and Danish royal families, including King Constantine II of Greece, Queen Anne-Marie of Greece, Dowager Queen Frederica of Greece, Queen Ingrid of Denmark, Princess Alice of Greece, Princess Irene of Greece, and Princess Sophia of Greece.

 Radziwiłł and Fruchaud have two children, Fabiola (born 1967) and Alexis (born 1969).

-A close friend of Queen Sofía of Spain, Radziwiłł has accompanied the queen on international trips and attends events at Zarzuela Palace and Marivent Palace.
+A close friend of Queen Sofía of Spain, Radziwiłł has accompanied the Queen on international trips and attends events at Zarzuela Palace and Marivent Palace.

-She is the custodian of the records, archives, and written works of her grandmother, Princess Marie Bonaparte.
-She is also a Dame Grand Cross of the Order of Saints Olga and Sophia and was awarded the Commemorative Badge of the Centenary of the Kingdom of Greece.